psi4/psi4/doc/sphinxman/source/dftd3.rst

 * .. image:: https://anaconda.org/psi4/dftd3/badges/version.svg
      :target: https://anaconda.org/psi4/dftd3

+* There are two implementations of DFTD3; see :ref:`table:empdispimpl` .
+The newer
+  "s-dftd3" one is preferred, while the older "classic" one will work for the immediate future.
+  |PSIfour| will automatically select whichever is available.

-* DFTD3 is available as a conda package for Linux and macOS (and Windows, through the Ubuntu shell).
+* DFTD3 is available as a conda package for Linux and macOS and Windows.

 * If using the Psi4conda installer, DFTD3 has already been installed alongside.

-* If using the |PSIfour| conda package, the dftd3 conda package can be obtained through ``conda install dftd3 -c psi4`` or ``conda install psi4-rt -c psi4``.
+* If using the |PSIfour| conda package, the classic dftd3 conda package can be obtained through ``conda install dftd3 -c psi4`` or the newer implementation through ``conda install dftd3-python -c conda-forge``.

-* If using |PSIfour| built from source, and anaconda or miniconda has already been installed (instructions at :ref:`sec:quickconda`), the dftd3 executable can be obtained through ``conda install dftd3 -c psi4``.
+* If using |PSIfour| built from source, and anaconda or miniconda has already been installed (instructions at :ref:`sec:quickconda`), the dftd3 executable can be obtained through ``conda install dftd3 -c psi4`` or ``conda install dftd3-python -c conda-forge``.

-* To remove a conda installation, ``conda remove dftd3``.
+* To remove a conda installation, ``conda remove dftd3`` or ``conda remove dftd3-python``.

 **Source**